Chrismarsh/Windmapper/docs/install.rst

     Windmapper is only supported on Linux and MacOS.
 Python >= 3.6

-WindMapper requires WindNinja to be installed to work and installing WindMapper does not installed WindNinja.
+WindMapper requires WindNinja to be installed to work and installing WindMapper will automatically build WindNinja by default.
-This can automatically be done with setting ``BUILD_WINDNINJA=TRUE`` before installing with pip.
-Otherwise, please see `windninja`_ for details on building WindNinja.

 Dependencies
 ---------------
 GDAL >= 3.5 with netcdf, curl
 Boost >= 1.41.0 with date_time, program_options, test
+An MPI compatible with mpi4py

 Linux
 ******
-On linux, depending on the distro used, you may need to also install the gdal binaries.
-On Ubuntu this is
+On Ubuntu this  can be done like
 ::

       sudo apt-get update